 The command line displayed in the gray box is a one-liner you can use together with

-ffmpeg.
+youtube-dl.
 This is a software used to convert and record video files, which can be installed on any of the common Linux distributions such as Ubuntu.
 More informations are available on the official website.
-To start the download, carefully copy the entire content of the gray box (and nothing else) and paste it into a terminal window, then press Enter.

-It should also be possible to download the software for Windows or Mac.
+It is also possible to download the videos on Windows or macOS.
 On Windows you just need to create a new file called

 download.bat (with Notepad, or any other editor) in the same directory of

-ffmpeg.exe and copy-paste the command line into it.
+youtube-dl.exe and copy-paste the command line into it.
 After that, you click the bat file and it should start downloading.
-However, using those operating systems is not recommended nor endorsed.

 Recording radio programmes

 Starting from version 3.2, the script supports radio programmes such as those provided by BBC School Radio.
-The process is exactly the same as recording a video, including the command line provided for
+The process is exactly the same as recording a video, including the command line.
+The files are in M4A format as provided by the BBC (no conversion is performed).

 The script I developed allows to automate all the necessary steps required to ensure the highest possible quality during the downloading.
 In particular, the script does the following: